By Carol Balawyder 5 stars

 She may have been speaking of her daughter, yet I see Lauren in those words.
 It’s as though I could have just used those words about her book, about herself.

-5 Stars: Stephanie Eder – There’s something to take away from each page!
-September 24, 2021
+By Stephanie Eder – There’s something to take away from each page!
+5 stars

 More than Coffee: Memories in Verse and Prose is a heartwarming collection of poetry and short stories about love, loss, nature, parenting, and so much more, all with the best friend of coffee close by.
 My name is Stephanie, and I am Lauren’s daughter.
 While I have heard these stories told before, written or expressed verbally, and have helped with the editing process along the way, reading these stories and poems hit me in a different way.
 I was sitting on my couch in the apartment I share with my husband, reading my mom’s newest book, crying hysterically.
 Every page I turned, re-reading and even re-living through these moments provoked tears.
 I cried for my mom losing both her parents, but mostly on the short story ‘Ascent;’ I cried on the short story titled ‘1989,’ about my parents meeting even though I’ve heard it told many times before.
 Lastly, I cried while reading ‘The Way It Was,’ about my mom’s choir and solo singing opportunities encouraged by her teacher, that catapulted me, her daughter, in sharing that same passion for singing and love for Barbra Streisand.
 There is much more but those are a few examples that capture the raw emotions, authenticity and vulnerability she shares with the reader – aspects to life everyone can relate to.
 My mom has published two solely poetry books prior, but the amalgamation of the short stories and poems is a fine-tuned balance, one she has hit her mark on.
 I couldn’t be any prouder!
 Do her the honor of purchasing and reading this book with a mug of coffee or your preferred drink of choice; you surely won’t be disappointed!